A sales proposal is a formal document sent to potential clients.

 In the introduction, provide a brief rundown of the problem in question, your solution, costs, and benefits of working with you and your team.
 However, don’t make the introduction too long nor go too in-depth (that comes later).

 The main purpose of introductions is to give your clients a short glimpse into what’s to come.

 When you’re describing the issue, define it in a concise and understandable manner.

-Once you get to the solution part, make sure to highlight its importance and give feasible arguments as to why your solution is the best.
+Once you get to the solution part, make sure to highlight its importance and provide a solid explanation as to why your solution is the best.

-In the qualifications section, talk about what kind of experts and personnel you’ll need to complete the project successfully.
+In the qualifications section, briefly describe what kind of experts and personnel you’ll utilize to complete the project successfully.

 At the very bottom, always include contact information and thank the reader for their time.

 How can PandaDoc help you draft the perfect proposal?

 At PandaDoc, we aim to help you personalize each proposal 100% to the needs of each client.